celo-org/charts/docs/helm-best-practices.md

     ```

 ## Labels And Annotations

+Please note, [GKE cluster labels](https://cloud.google.com/kubernetes-engine/docs/how-to/creating-managing-labels) and [Kubernetes labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) are not the same.
+GKE cluster labels are arbitrary metadata attached to the cloud resources (GKE cluster, nodes, GCP disks) used to track usage and billing information.
+Kubernetes labels are key/value pairs that are attached to Kubernetes objects (e.g. pods).
+Kubernetes uses labels internally to associate cluster components and resources (at Kubernetes level, not cloud resources) with one another and manage resource lifecycles.
+For this reason, GKE cluster labels (cloud resources) are not propagated to Kubernetes objects (workloads).
+These best practices only affect Kubernetes labels that are applied through Helm.

 1. An item of metadata should be a **label** under the following conditions:
     - It is used by Kubernetes to identify this resource